-Name: Nicholas Hartnell

-Title: Non-Executive Director

-Qualifications: MBBS (University of Sydney)
+Nicholas Hartnell Non-Executive Director MBBS (University of Sydney)

-Experience and expertise: As an orthopaedic surgeon, Nicholas brings to Allegra a wealth of orthopaedic industry experience.
+As an orthopaedic surgeon, Nicholas brings to Allegra a wealth of orthopaedic industry experience.
 He completed a Bachelor of Medicine and Bachelor of Surgery at the University of Sydney in 1995.
 Since then he has been focused on orthopaedic training and specialisation and hence has many years of experience in all facets of Orthopaedic care.
 Nicholas set up his practice in Bowral in the Southern Highlands, NSW and has since expanded his surgical practice into the Goulburn, and Camden/Campbelltown areas.
-As a result of Nicholas' extensive experience as an orthopaedic surgeon, he will continue in his role as a member of Allegra's Panel of
+As a result of Nicholas' extensive experience as an orthopaedic surgeon, he will continue in his role as a member of Allegra's Panel of Surgeon Advisers.

-Surgeon Advisers.

-Other current directorships: None Former directorships (last 3 years): None Special responsibilities: None
+Other current directorships: None Former directorships (last 3 years): None Special responsibilities: Interests in shares:

-Interests in shares: 1,214,090 held directly and 38,274,948 held indirectly through Robinwood

-Investments Pty Ltd
+None 1,224,090 held directly and 38,274,948 held indirectly through Robinwood Investments Pty Ltd None

-Interests in options: None
+Interests in options: